 Everyone is different when it comes to consuming flour.
 If you suspect an intolerance, opt for more whole, intact grains.
 Some individuals notice a blood sugar spike with more carbohydrate-dense fruits as well.
 Everyone is different, so just try and be aware of what foods your body likes!

 The printable grocery list for healthy carbs can be found here.

 - Whole, intact grains such as brown or wild rice, amaranth, barley, buckwheat, millet, oat groats, quinoa, teff, wheat berries

-- Whole or sprouted grain flour foods: breads, bagels, English muffins, pastas, and wraps
+- Whole or sprouted grain flour foods: bread, bagels, English muffins, pasta, and wraps

 - Steel-cut or old-fashioned oats

 - Potatoes (all colors)